-- 4 demerits 30 minute after school detention (ASD) - 5 demerits 30 minute ASD - 6 demerits 1 hour ASD plus parent conference - 7 demerits 1 hour ASD, student disciplinary probation & parent conference - 8 demerits 1 day in school detention (ISD), in school suspension (ISS) or out of school suspension (OSS) - 9 demerits 1 or 2 days OSS - 10 demerits student may be dismissed from school
+5 demerits - 30 minute after school detention (ASD)

+6 demerits - 30 minute (ASD)

+7 demerits - 1 hour (ASD), parent conference & student placed on disciplinary probation

+8 demerits - 1 day in school detention (ISD), in school suspension (ISS) or out of school suspension (OSS)

+9 demerits - 1 or 2 days (OSS)

+10 demerits - student may be dismissed from school

-The demerit count begins anew at the beginning of each semester; however a record of all demerits is kept on file.
+The demerit count resets to zero at the beginning of each semester; however a record of all demerits is kept on file.
 Students who have a pattern of earning demerits on a regular basis may be dismissed from HPCA.
-Even though demerits are given for minor infractions, multiple demerits become a serious discipline issue when a student does not respond properly by adjusting his/her behavior.
+Even though demerits are given for minor infractions, multiple demerits become a serious discipline issue when a student does not respond properly by adjusting their behavior.